Gartner and AWESOME study women’s supply chain leadership

 - Executive focus and action, recruiting policy changes, and high visibility of senior female leaders are the primary reasons companies make progress.

-Download pdf of preliminary report
+Download pdf of report

 The first AWESOME/Gartner survey was conducted in 2016 to determine the representation of women leaders in those leadership roles.
 The research also set out to highlight specific activities companies are engaged in to better attract, develop, retain and advance women in supply chain organizations.